 If you want to go a step further and lower the sodium even more, omit the salt completely to reduce it to 644 mg per slice of meatloaf.

 The sodium is coming from the Bragg’s Liquid Aminos, canned beans, and the ketchup.
-I’d also suggest using a lower sodium ketchup if available.
-You can also prepare the garbanzo beans yourself from using dried beans.
+I also suggest using a lower sodium ketchup if available.
+And finally, you can prepare the garbanzo beans (chick peas) yourself by using dried chick peas and covering them with water overnight then boiling.
+This will take extra time but it will help reduce the sodium content.

-There is little fat per slice however all the fat is coming from the beans and olive oil.
-You can reduce the fat further by using non-stick spray to coat your cooking pan in place of the olive oil.
-This will also reduce the saturated fat to 0 gm.
+There is a minimal amount of fat per slice of meatloaf.
+All of which comes from the beans and olive oil.
+This is completely fine and not at all unhealthy.
+However, you could reduce the fat further by using non-stick spray to coat your cooking pan in place of the olive oil.
+This will reduce the saturated fat to 0 gm per serving.

 Ultimate Vegan Bomb Meatloaf